bendikwa/mqtt_exporter/README.md

 ## Description:

-Configurable general purpose prometheus exporter for MQTT Subscribes to one or more MQTT topics, and lets you configure prometheus metrics based on pattern matching.
+Configurable general purpose prometheus exporter for MQTT.

+Subscribes to one or more MQTT topics, and lets you configure prometheus metrics based on pattern matching.

 See exampleconf/metric_example.yaml for details.